Metaroids

 • How to use ChatGPT?

-• Subscribe to the Metaverse Newsletter
+• Subscribe to the Metaroids Newsletter

 What is ChatGPT

-ChatGPT is an advanced AI chatbot based on a large language model (LLM) developed by OpenAI that can engage in conversations that is more human-like than any known predecessors.
+ChatGPT is an advanced AI chatbot based on a large language model (LLM) developed by OpenAI that can engage in conversations that are more human-like than any known predecessors.
 The model can even respond to follow-up questions, recognize its mistakes, challenge incorrect statements, and deny inappropriate requests.

 On top of being trained using advanced techniques such as reinforcement learning and Proximal Policy Optimization, ChatGPT is also built on top of the powerful GPT-3.5 series of language models, the next-gen model to the all-popular GPT-3.
 This series, which was trained on an Azure AI supercomputing infrastructure, is known for its stellar performance in a variety of natural language processing (NLP) tasks.